slbr117/capstone-2/README.md

   - [Vercel (Zeit Now)](https://vercel.com/)
   - [Amazon Web Services S3](https://aws.amazon.com/)
   - [Digital Ocean](https://try.digitalocean.com/developerbrand/?_dkitrig=Cloud)

+* Develop a front end UI for the game in React.js.
+Wire it up with your Java Model.**

-* It may be interesting to see how you can integrate the Java libraries with react.
-You may not need to, but look and see if this is possible.
-Looking forward to hear about your findings
+* Note may be interesting to see how you can integrate the Java libraries with React.
+You may not need to; it could be an either or situation, but look and see if this is possible.
+Looking forward to hear about your findings.